Hot news on the phase structure of the SMEFT: Calculation

 with

 and

 We denote by $g_T$ and $g'_T$ the 3D gauge couplings of $SU(2)$ and $U(1)$, respectively.
 We do not include gluons in the 3D EFT, as they do not couple directly to the Higgs, and their effect on the EWPT is thus expected to be subleading.
-Also, we abuse notation by denoting the 3D fields with the same symbols as their 4D counterparts.

 The last piece, $\mathcal{L}_{\text{3}}^{(\text{dim-6})}$, includes all dimension-six operators~\footnote{Note that we count energy dimensions in 4D units always.} involving the Higgs and the gauge bosons in the 3D theory.
 According to our power counting, at order $g^4$ these arise only at tree level from their 4D counterparts.
-For brevity, we refrain from writing them here, as they will not be relevant for our results.
+For brevity, we refrain from writing them here, as they will not be relevant for our results, but they can be found in Ref.~\cite{Chala:2025aiz}.

-The parameters of the 3D EFT are computed upon requiring that Green's functions (namely off-shell correlators) in the 3D EFT reproduce the hard-region regime $Q^2 \sim (\pi T)^2 \gg P^2,\,\mu^2$ of those obtained in the (compactified) 4D theory \cite{Braaten:1995cm}.
+The parameters of the 3D EFT are computed upon requiring that Green's functions (i.e. off-shell correlators) in the 3D EFT reproduce the hard-region regime given by $Q^2 \sim (\pi T)^2 \gg P^2,\,\mu^2$ of those obtained in the (compactified) 4D theory \cite{Braaten:1995cm}.
 Here, $Q$ and $P=(0,\mathbf{p})$ represent loop and static external momenta, respectively.